 The transmitter housing contains a very efficient, eye-safe LED operating at 850 nm wavelength in the near-infrared region.
 The LED mounting is axially adjustable to position it at the focus of a Fresnel collimating lens (factory only adjustment during manufacture).
-The near-parallel beam is output through a glass window with an aperture diameter of 150 mm.
+The near-parallel beam is output through a glass window with an aperture diameter of 328 mm.
 There is a self-regulating heater for the window that can disperse rain, dew, frost and snow.
-Electronics pulse the LED at 6.5 to 7.5 kHz and the drive signals can be monitored on the signal output connector.
+Electronics pulse the LED at 8 kHz and the drive signals can be monitored on the signal output connector.

-There is a baseplate with rugged and easy to use pan and tilt adjustment.
-A mounting rail on the top of the housing is used to fit the alignment telescope or the white heat shield.
-There are two drying cartridges containing desiccant to keep the transmitter dry internally.
+There is a baseplate with rugged pan and tilt adjustment.
+A mounting rail on the top of the housing is used to fit the alignment telescope.
+The white sun shield is mounted at the front, overhanging the window.
+Desiccant bags are placed inside to keep the transmitter dry internally.